COR® and SECOR® Audits

 External Audits: Obtaining full COR® or SECOR® Status

-During the time period specified on your TLC, your company must implement the developed health and safety program as outlined in your manual and arrange to have an external audit completed on your worksite(s).
+Your company must then implement the developed health and safety program as outlined in your manual and arrange to have an external audit completed on your worksite(s) once at least 3 to 6 months' worth of safety documentation has been compiled.

-The external audit must be completed by one of the NSNY Endorsed External Auditors prior to the expiry date of the TLC.
+The external audit must be completed by one of the NSNY Endorsed External Auditors.
 Please note that there is a cost associated with undergoing your external audit.
 The cost can vary depending on your auditor and scope of operations, so it is a good idea to request quotes from different auditors to find the best fit for your company.

 Choosing your External Auditor